Mammogram

 The experience is similar to a traditional mammogram.
 Multiple low-dose images are taken from different angles, then reconstructed into thin slices that provide a detailed 3D view of the breast.
 This allows radiologists to detect small tumors that may otherwise be hidden.

 At Exeter Hospital's Center for Breast Health, all mammograms are interpreted by board-certified radiologists who specialize in breast imaging.
-Radiologists are on site Monday through Friday, 9:00 am to 4:00 pm, giving patients the opportunity to have their questions answered directly.
-If there are concerns about image quality, the technologist can review the images with the radiologist right away to ensure accuracy.
+Radiologists are on site Monday through Friday, giving patients the opportunity to have their questions answered directly.

 More About Mammograms